Arizona: 2024 Hunting Application Details

 onX Hunt’s Top Arizona Application Tips

-1. If you’re hoping to draw a tag in the random draw, on your application you generally want to put the harder to draw hunt as your first choice, and the easier to draw hunt as your second choice.
-If you’d actually prefer to go on the easier to draw hunt, move it to your first choice and consider choosing another easier to draw hunt as your second choice so you can maximize your overall odds to at least draw.
+1. If you’re hoping to draw a tag in the random draw, on your application you generally want to put the harder-to-draw hunt as your first choice, and the easier-to-draw hunt as your second choice.
+If you’d actually prefer to go on the easier-to-draw hunt, move it to your first choice and consider choosing another easier-to-draw hunt as your second choice so you can maximize your overall odds to at least draw.

-1. For $10 per species (or $25 for PointGuardPlus, an additional tier of PointGuard service which allows hunters to surrender their hunt permit-tag for any reason without losing their coveted bonus points) you can also purchase “Point Guard,” an insurance of sorts that allows you to give your tag back AND still keep your accumulated points in case you draw and are for any reason unable to go on the hunt.
+1. For $10 per species (or $25 for PointGuardPlus, an additional tier of PointGuard service that allows hunters to surrender their hunt permit-tag for any reason without losing their coveted bonus points), you can also purchase “Point Guard,” an insurance of sorts that allows you to give your tag back AND still keep your accumulated points in case you draw and are for any reason unable to go on the hunt.

 Your One-Stop Application Season Stop